 Will My Courses Transfer?

 The college that you transfer to determines which courses they accept.
-Grades of “C” or better are usually required to transfer.
+Grades of “C” or “C-“, depending on the college (Connecticut State Universities, except UConn will accept a C-) or better are usually required to transfer.
 Many four-year colleges advise transfer students to focus on completing courses for their general education requirements.
 However, some colleges will allow you to transfer a number of courses into a major.
 Every college has its own set of general education and major requirements.
 Remember to keep all your course syllabi to facilitate course transfer.

 - Central CT State University